Forest K. Ferguson

-Early years
+Early life

 Ferguson was born in South Jacksonville, Florida, in 1919.
 His father, Forest K. Ferguson, Sr., was a Massachusetts native who was employed in 1920 as a boilermaker for a railroad company.
 His mother Frances Loretta (sometimes referred to as "Fannie") Ferguson was a New York native.
 Ferguson was the middle child, having an older sister, Aurora, and a younger brother, Wilbur.

 By 1930 and continuing through at least 1935, the family lived at Jensen in Martin County, Florida, where Ferguson's father was employed as a fisherman.
 In 1937, the family moved to nearby Stuart, Florida, where Ferguson became a multi-sport star athlete for Martin County High School.
 He was later remembered for leading Martin County's high school football team to its first-ever victory over nemesis Fort Pierce High School, a game in which he caught two passes for touchdowns and two more for extra points.